neilstuartcraig/git-off-my-land/readme.md

 The ideal way to receive contributions is via a [Github Pull Request](https://help.github.com/articles/using-pull-requests/) from the master branch.
 Please ensure that at least unit tests (you can run these via `npm test`) and if possible, linter rules (`npm run lint`).

 If you find a sensitive, security issue with this application, please email me privately in the first instance: `neil [dot] craig [at] thedotproduct [dot] org`.

+### Known issue with Node < 8
+Node runtime versions < 8 currently cannot run the unit tests (`npm t` or `npm run test`).
+This is due to (i believe) a misconfiguration of Ava, see https://github.com/neilstuartcraig/git-off-my-land/issues/3.

 ## License